Ubiquitilink advance means every phone is now a satellite phone

 Having adjusted for these things, an ordinary phone can contact and trade information with a satellite with its standard wireless chip and power budget.
 But there’s one more obstacle, one Ubiquitilink spent a great deal of time figuring out.

-Although a phone and satellite can reach one another reliably, a delay and doppler shift in the signal due to the speeds and distances involved are inescapable.
-Turns out the software that runs towers and wireless chips isn’t suited for this; the timings built into the code assume the distance will be less than 30 km, since the curvature of the Earth generally prevents transmitting further than that.
+Although a phone and satellite can reach one another reliably, a delay and Doppler shift in the signal due to the speeds and distances involved are inescapable.
+Turns out the software that runs towers and wireless chips isn’t suited for this; the timings built into the code assume the distance will be less than 30 km, since the curvature of the Earth generally prevents transmitting farther than that.

 So Ubiquitilink modified the standard wireless stacks to account for this, something Miller said no one else had done.

-“After my guys came back and told me they’d done this, I said, well let’s go validate it,” he told me.
+“After my guys came back and told me they’d done this, I said, ‘well let’s go validate it,’ ” he told me.
 “We went to NASA and JPL and asked what they thought.
 Everybody’s gut reaction was ‘well, this won’t work,’ but then afterwards they just said ‘well, it works.’ ”

 The theory became a reality earlier this year after Ubiquitilink launched their prototype satellites.
-They successfully made a two-way 2G connection between an ordinary ground device and the satellite, proving that the signal not only gets there and back, but that its doppler and delay distortions can be rectified on the fly.
+They successfully made a two-way 2G connection between an ordinary ground device and the satellite, proving that the signal not only gets there and back, but that its Doppler and delay distortions can be rectified on the fly.

-“Our first tests demonstrated that we offset the doppler shift and time delay.
+“Our first tests demonstrated that we offset the Doppler shift and time delay.
 Everything else is leveraging commercial software,” Miller said, though he quickly added: “To be clear, there’s plenty more work to be done, but it isn’t anything that’s new technology.
 It’s good solid hardcore engineering, building nanosats and that sort of thing.”

 Since his previous company was Nanoracks and he’s been in the business for decades, he’s qualified to be confident on this part.
 It’ll be a lot of work and a lot of money, but they should be launching their first real satellites this summer.
 (And it’s all patented, he noted.)